tktracker/IntuneDocs/intune/protect/privacy-data-collect.md

   - installedDeviceCount: The number of devices on which the application is installed.
   - notApplicableDeviceCount: The number of devices for which the application is not applicable.
   - notInstalledDeviceCount: The number of devices for which the application is applicable but not installed.
-  - pendingInstallDeviceCount: The numberr of devices for which the application is applicable and installation is pending.
+  - pendingInstallDeviceCount: The number of devices for which the application is applicable and installation is pending.

 ## Next steps